syncfusion-content/maui-docs/MAUI/Popup/layout-customizations.md

 ![.NET MAUI Popup with accept button](Images/layout-customizations/maui-popup-appearance-mode-one-button.png)

-In the following code example, set the `SfPopup.AppearanceMode` property as `TwoButton` which displays both Accept button and Decline button in the footer view.
+In the following code example, set the `SfPopup.AppearanceMode` property as `TwoButton`, which displays both Accept and Decline buttons in the footer view.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="11" %}